OpenMLRL/LLM_Collab_Code_Completion/README.md

 ## Development & Testing

-- Unit tests live in `tests/` and can be run via `pytest`.
-The reward visualizers under `tests/calc_reward_*` are handy for understanding the shaping landscape before training.
+- Unit tests ship with reward visualizers (run them with `pytest`).
+The `calc_reward_*` tools are handy for understanding the shaping landscape before training.
 - Utility modules (parsers, mergers, prompt builders) are deterministic and covered by quick tests so you can modify them confidently.
 - Use the same contribution practices as the CoMLRL repo (pre-commit, lint, etc.) when